Welcome to our clinic

-- Having qualified as a Chartered Physiotherapist from University College Dublin in 1999, Lorraine remains actively involved with UCD; lecturing and examining for the undergraduate and postgraduate physiotherapy programmes.
-She was involved in the establishment and accreditation of the Masters in Neuromusculoskeletal Physiotherapy at UCD which is the first and only course in Ireland recognised by the International Federation of Orthopaedic Manipulative Therapy.
+Since 2003, Lorraine has been actively involved in lecturing and examining on the UCD undergraduate physiotherapy programme.
+She was involved in the establishment and accreditation of the Masters in Neuromusculoskeletal Physiotherapy at UCD in 2006 which was the first course in Ireland to be accredited by the International Federation of Orthopaedic Manipulative Therapy.
 Lorraine lectured, examined and tutored extensively on this MSc course until May 2018.
 She also lectures regularly on the Diploma in Musculoskeletal Medicine course which is run by the Irish College of General Practitioners and the Faculty of Sports & Exercise Medicine in the area of lower limb pathologies and biomechanics.
-Alongside Simon Coghlan she teaches on further education courses in Medical Acupuncture and Dry Needling.
+Alongside Simon Coghlan she teaches on further education courses in medical acupuncture and dry needling.

-Lorraine's extensive career experience includes a strong focus on complex sporting injuries.
-In 2003 Lorraine was the Chief Medical Officer and physiotherapist with the touring Riverdance troupe in the US.
+Lorraine's extensive career experience also includes a strong focus on complex sporting injuries.
+In 2003 Lorraine was Chief Medical Officer and lead physiotherapist with the touring Riverdance troupe in the US.
 She has also worked with the Irish swimming team as well as the Leinster rugby medical team.
-She continues to consult on behalf of Leinster Rugby and has been referred current Leinster and Ireland rugby players for treatment and management advice.
+She continues to consult on behalf of Leinster Rugby.

 Lorraine supports a highly professional and experienced team with her strong clinical and management principles allowing Mount Merrion Physiotherapy & Health to continue to develop a dominant reputation for clinical excellence in the private physiotherapy sector.

 Simon Coghlan, Practice Principal

 Simon has over 20 years of experience as a physiotherapy clinician, educator and clinic owner.
-He dedicates three days a week to clinical practice treating clients balancing the rest of his time between lecturing, developing professional development opportunities for PhysioEXCEL as well as supporting the administration and management of the clinic.
+He dedicates three days a week to clinical practice treating clients balancing the rest of his time between lecturing, professional development, and supporting the management and development of the clinic and its team.

 Simon graduated from the University of the Witwatersrand, South Africa in 2000 with an honours degree in Physiotherapy.
-His early career was focused on sport injury management with the provincial Natal Rugby Union before returning to the UK to pursue his interest in the field of medical acupuncture.
+His early career was focused on sports injury management with the provincial Natal Rugby Union before returning to the UK to pursue his interest in the field of medical acupuncture.

-Before relocating to Dublin in 2006, Simon gained extensive clinical experience in the public and private health sectors in the UK.
+Before relocating to Dublin in 2006, Simon gained extensive clinical experience in the NHS and private health sectors in the UK.